dirkwhoffmann/vAmigaTS/Denise/Sprites/spritedma/README.md

 This test suite verifies various aspects of sprite DMA.

+#### blocked1

+Related to GitHub issue #799.
+Sprite DMA is blocked temporarily by expanding the DDF window.
+The test demonstrates that the old register value is kept during the blocking period.

+#### blocked2

+Similar to blocked1.
+The last sprite line lies withing the disabled DMA area.
+As a result, the sprite is not disarmed.

+#### blocked3

+Similar to blocked1 with 2 bitplanes enabled over a larger area.
+This blocks the first sprite cycle during the whole sprite drawing range.

 #### sprdma1 to sprdma3

 Toggles the SPRDMA bit in DMACON at certain positions.